voedger/voedger-internals/server/design/sequences.md

   // Initialized by Start()
   // Example:
-  // - 4 is the last processed event
+  // - 4 is the offset ofthe last event in the PLog
   // - nextOffset keeps 5
   // - Start() returns 5 and increments nextOffset to 6
   nextOffset PLogOffset